angesh021/ccna-enterprise-lab/README.md

 ## Configuration summary

 The following snippets illustrate how the lab might be configured.
-These commands are examples; the actual Packet Tracer file already contains working configurations.
+The actual Packet Tracer file already contains working configurations.

-### Core switch (Core0) configuration
+### Core0 (3650-24PS Multilayer Switch)

 The distribution switch in this lab is a Catalyst 3560 (24‑port PoE model) running IOS XE 16.3.2.
 It acts as the default gateway for all internal VLANs, provides DHCP for the wireless management segment and routes traffic towards the firewall and router.
 Highlights of the running configuration are summarised below: